viperior/two-sum-problem/README.md

 [Subset sum problem - Wikipedia](https://en.wikipedia.org/wiki/Subset_sum_problem)

 ## Assumptions
-* There are no repeat elements in the list.
+* You may not use the same element twice.
 * There is exactly one solution.

 ## Example Test Case